ehrpg/rules/docs/playing/checks.md

 When two players, or a player and an NPC, use their skills against each other, they are rolling in a contest.

-The person initaiting rolls all his available dices and keeps the highest.
+The person initiating rolls all his available dices and keeps the highest.
 The person in the passive position then rolls all his dice attempting to beat the highest roll of the initiator.
 In case of a tie the passive side wins.